francescogerardomarra/its/modulo26/7_logging_spring.md

 ## Custom Output Format
 In this section, we'll explore how to customize the format of your log messages as they appear in the **console output**.

-This allows you to make logs more readable, structured, or adapted to your organization's standards, all without touching any external configuration files like `logback.xml`.
+This allows you to make logs more readable, structured, or adapted to your organization's standards, all without touching any external configuration files like `logback-spring.xml`.

 Spring Boot allows you to customize the log pattern using the property: